 Symptoms/Injuries After Ingestion: May cause burns or irritation of the linings of the mouth, throat, and gastrointestinal tract.
-Chronic Symptoms: Contains Crystalline Silica (quartz): As quartz is bound in a polymer matrix, it is not expected to be available as an airborne hazard under normal condition of use.
-If dust is released into the air, repeated exposure to respirable (airborne) crystalline silica dust may cause respiratory irritation, lung damage in the form of silicosis, and cancer.
-May cause cancer (Inhalation).
-Causes damage to organs (lungs) through prolonged or repeated exposure (Inhalation).
+Chronic Symptoms: May cause cancer by inhalation.
+This product contains Crystilline Silica dust that is mixed with a liquid to form a paste mixture, and therefore the dust is not likely to be dispersed into the air.
+If dust is released into the air, repeated exposure to respirable (airborne) crystalline silica dust may cause lung damage in the form of silicosis, lung cancer, or respiratory irritation.